History of New Mexico: American Territory

 The Congressional Compromise of 1850 halted a bid for statehood under a proposed antislavery constitution.
 Texas transferred eastern New Mexico to the federal government, settling a lengthy boundary dispute.
 Under the compromise, the American government established the New Mexico Territory on September 9, 1850.
 The territory, which included all of Arizona, New Mexico and parts of Colorado, officially established its capital at Santa Fe in 1851.
 The U.S. territorial New Mexico census of 1850 found 61,547 people living in all the territory of New Mexico.
 The people of New Mexico would determine whether to permit slavery under a proposed constitution at statehood, but the status of slavery during the territorial period provoked considerable debate.
 The granting of statehood was up to a Congress sharply divided on the slavery issue.
 Some (including Stephen A. Douglas) maintained that the territory could not restrict slavery, as under the earlier Missouri Compromise, while others (including Abraham Lincoln) insisted that older Mexican legal traditions, which forbade slavery, took precedence.
-Regardless of its official status, black slavery was rarely seen in New Mexico although Indian slavery was common.
-Statehood was finally granted to New Mexico on January 6, 1912.
+Regardless of its official status, black slavery was rarely seen in New Mexico although Indigenous slavery was common.

-Navajo and Apache raids and plundering led Kit Carson to abandon his intent to retire to a sheep ranch near Taos after the Mexican–American War.
-Carson accepted an 1853 appointment as U.S. Indian agent with a headquarters at Taos, and fought the Indians with notable success.

-The United States acquired the southwestern boot heel of the state and southern Arizona below the Gila river in the mostly desert Gadsden Purchase of 1853.
-This purchase was desired when it was found that a much easier route for a proposed transcontinental railroad was located slightly south of the Gila river.
-This territory had not been explored or mapped when the Treaty of Guadalupe Hidalgo was negotiated in 1848.
-The ever-present Santa Anna was in power again in 1853 and needed the money from the Gadsden Purchase to fill his coffers and to pay the Mexican Army for that year.
+The United States acquired from Mexico the southwestern boot heel of the state in the mostly desert Gadsden Purchase of 1853.
+This purchase was desired when it was found that a much easier route for a proposed transcontinental railroad was located slightly south of the Gila River.
+The ever-present Santa Anna was in power in 1853 and needed the money from the Gadsden Purchase to pay the Mexican Army.
 The Southern Pacific built the second transcontinental railroad though this purchased land in 1881.

 In the United States House of Representatives the Committee of Thirty-Three on January 14, 1861, reported that it had reached majority agreement on a constitutional amendment to protect slavery where it existed and the immediate admission of New Mexico Territory as a slave state.
-This latter proposal would result in a de facto extension of the Missouri Compromise line for all existing territories below the line.
+This latter proposal resulted in a de facto extension of the Missouri Compromise line for all existing territories below the line.

 After the Peace Conference of 1861, a bill for New Mexico statehood was tabled by a vote of 115 to 71 with opposition coming from both Southerners and Republicans.